 Still, it’s usually not a good idea to take a taxi for a few reasons.
 One: official cabs are metered, prices are not fixed.
 The result is that drivers often take detours to rack up the costs.

 Also, many unofficial taxi drivers are roaming the arrivals area, trying to get you in their taxi.
-Often the rates they offer you are hardly ever the price you pay.
+Often the rates they offer is hardly ever the price you pay and they can become aggressive.
 They might not let you out of the car or will not give your luggage back if you don’t pay the highly inflated prices, sometimes several hundred Euro.
 Yikes, we know!
 Don’t let this be you.

 If you still decide to take a taxi, please do this: